mquinson/retrogames/wiki/A-decent-code-editor.md

 powerful excavator, pick the Java version of eclipse, then add the [PyDev](http://marketplace.eclipse.org/content/pydev-python-ide-eclipse) plugin.

-A lot of people told me that [Atom](https://atom.io/) is a very good code editor, both lightweighted and powerful.
-It still misses some Eclipse feature so I did not switched myself, but you definitely want to give it a try.

 When not using Eclipse, I am a happy [Emacs](https://www.gnu.org/software/emacs/) user.
 That's another